jiabingeng/places-service-docs/configure-places-in-the-sdk/places-extension/README.md

 ## Configuration keys

 To update the SDK configuration programmatically at runtime, use the following information to change your Adobe Places configuration values.
-For more information, see [Configuration Methods Reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference).
+For more information, see [Configuration API Reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference).

 | Key | Required | Description |
 | :--- | :--- | :--- |